Networked Systems Lab

 In creating an accurate model of a road vehicle for real world, or testing and data collection applications, we aim to demonstrate the motion of a standard size vehicle by the use of a fleet of customized small-scale vehicles for automated driving and vehicular communication.

-In a collaboration with Crash Avoidance Metrics Partnership (CAMP) and auto-maker companies, NSL contributes in various aspects of the vehicular communication technologies.
+In a collaboration with Crash Avoidance Metrics Partnership (CAMP) and auto-manufacturers, NSL contributes in various aspects of the vehicular communication technologies.

 Our previous collaborations with auto industry and governmental organization